If you are experiencing one of the following issues:

 We test and develop for the list of compatible browsers and block access to Asana from those browsers listed as incompatible above.
 This is in order to protect your data.

 At Asana, security is our top priority.
-Your web browser may be using an older encryption protocol, TLS 1.0, which has security flaws.
+Your web browser may be using an older encryption protocol, TLS 1.1, which has security flaws.
 To ensure the highest security standards, we are making improvements and retiring older encryption protocols in line with other software providers.
-This means that we no longer support TLS 1.0, and recommend that our users update to version 1.1 or above.
+This means that we no longer support TLS 1.1, and recommend that you update to version 1.2 or above.

 More technical details can be found at our developers site.

-If you are using any browsers that do not support TLS 1.1 at all, you will have to update your browser to version that does support TLS 1.1 in order to use Asana.
+If you are using any browsers that do not support TLS 1.2 at all, you will have to update your browser to a version that does support TLS 1.2 in order to use Asana.

 If you believe your browser is up-to-date and you're experiencing issues, you can verify the security of the TLS your browser uses here.

-If you’re seeing a top bar announcement in Asana indicating that you have trouble establishing a connection to Asana, we recommend the following steps:
+If you're having trouble establishing a connection to Asana, we recommend the following steps:

 - Test your connectivity here - if this site says that you have a successful WebSocket connection, you don't need to do anything further